- This event has passed.

 Since the origin of mankind, storytelling has been at the heart of human existence.
 From the very first carvings on the walls of caves to our online blogs and ‘tweets’ of today – we are, and always have been, storytellers.
 It is through stories that we communicate, learn, and associate with one another.
 Stories are containers of all sorts of narratives with many different layers that need to be deciphered and understood.
-Artwork in particular is complex, often with deeper messages, so our understanding of a piece of work should not be limited to the narrative shown on the canvas.
+Artwork, in particular, is complex, often with deeper messages, so our understanding of a piece of work should not be limited to the narrative shown on the canvas.

 Curated by Ying Kwok, ‘The Other Story’ invites the audience to shift their focus to the non-fictional aspects of an artwork.
 The artists invited to take part in this exhibition have dedicated themselves to pushing boundaries of their material and medium.
-They invite focus on the making of the works, instead of the subject matter or theme presented, and sense the interaction between the artists and their chosen medium and materials.
+They invite a focus on the making of the works, instead of the subject matter or theme presented, and sense the interaction between the artists and their chosen medium and materials.

 Tsang Chui Mei combines vigorous and textured brush strokes with delicate elements to create imaginative scenes.
-Vibrant colours, overlapping lines, perspectives and considered compositions constitute a tour de force capable of projecting emotions.
+Vibrant colors, overlapping lines, perspectives and considered compositions constitute a tour de force capable of projecting emotions.
 Tsang Tsui Shan has directed films of various styles and themes with love being an indispensable core element.
-The chosen work for this exhibition is her first dance video work, which explores the destructive relationship between men and women and the condition of personal internal renewal, through the interaction, conflict and tension of two human bodies.
+The chosen work for this exhibition is her first dance video work, which explores the destructive relationship between men and women and the condition of personal internal renewal, through the interaction, conflict, and tension of two human bodies.
 Chloë Cheuk’s practice is motivated by ‘raw feelings’ and her desire to make her work to carry it.
 For this exhibition, Cheuk is creating new works to examine and depict a state of entrapment in our own body and mind, repeatedly contemplating and ruminating a sense of being caught within ourselves, even if we thought we were reaching out.

 About the Curator: